Click here for our live link for Saturday 5/14/16 scores

 Division I (A teams) and Division II (B teams)

-AAU card, report cards, and birth certificates are required
+AAU card, 2016/17 report cards (for 9th grade and above), photo id, and birth certificates are required

 Directions to schools/gyms can be found under the directions link on the left under the AAU link in our banner.